ADD NV Privacy Statement

 When ADD uses the services of processors, data may end up in countries where those processors’ data centres are located.

-The law in countries outside the EEA (like Israel, the United States of America and India) doesn't always afford the same level of data protection as in EEA member states.
-Where a non-EU country is viewed by the European Commission as not offering an adequate level of protection, ADD can cover the deficiency by, say, contracting with those processors according to a model approved by the European Commission.
+Legislation in countries outside the EEA (like Israel, the United States of America and India) doesn't always afford the same level of data protection as in EEA member states.
+Where a non-EEA country is viewed by the European Commission as not offering an adequate level of protection, ADD can cover the deficiency by, say, contracting with those processors according to a model approved by the European Commission.